INCF/nineml-spec/lib9ml/python/doc/abstraction_layer_api/source/src_rst/tutorials/class_overview.rst

 Basic Structure of NineML Abstraction Layer
 ===========================================

-In this tutorial, we build the Izekevich model neuron.
+In this tutorial, we build the Izhikevich model neuron.
 It is defined by the following dynamics:

 .. math::